 The majority of the population is descended from the British Isles (Scottish, Irish, and English), with a small number of French Acadian descendants (21%), German and Dutch (8%) and a very small minority (1%).
 The official language is predictably English.
 The lifestyle on Prince Edward Island is old-fashioned, very slow and laid-back.

 Aside from some tourism, Price Edward Islands economy is almost entirely based on agriculture, supplying a quarter of the country’s potato crops.
 During the 19th century, the island became famous for being a leisure resort for British nobility and the upper-class.
 The island has remained a sparsely populated, mostly agricultural province, with a small fishery industry.
-The island provides many interesting job opportunities for immigrants, from fishery to agriculture, to tourism and leisure.
+The island provides many interesting job opportunities for immigrants from agriculture to tourism.
 As a whole, it is a very welcoming and diverse place.

 Outside of the public primary and secondary school system, there are few post-secondary institutions on the island.
 There is 1 university, 1 Bible College, and 1 Community College, all considered excellent in their relative fields.
 Considering the fact it is an island, there’s enough to satisfy almost any academic interesting at a good and decent level.